sjbennett123/scottjbennett/content/larp/polar.md

 POLAR needs to do better at getting it's community together outside of games.
 Things like getting together at a diner or going to mini golf together.
 I feel like this sense of community would really help with people getting the impression that the game has a good vibe.

+---

+Objective: Provide incoming players with the material and social support they need to understand and enjoy the game as well as encourage continued patronage

+Goal: Supply each new player with simple costuming and weapons and/ or spell packets.
+These materials will remain in POLAR’s possession to be utilized on a loan basis.
+Goal: Supply each new player with a printed version of the rulebook
+Goal: Offer veteran players bonus Goblin Stamps to provide “on the job” training by traveling with the new player throughout the event.
+This should continue for a minimum of five events.